DAnikeyev/DKey.ObsidianSecondBrain/Programming/CSharp/Delegate.md

 - Delegates allow methods to be passed as parameters.
 - Delegates can be used to define callback methods.
 - Delegates can be chained together; for example, multiple methods can be called on a single event.
+See [Multicast Delegates](Multicast%20Delegates.md).
 - Methods don't have to match the delegate type exactly.
 For more information, see [Using Variance in Delegates](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/covariance-contravariance/using-variance-in-delegates). or [Covariance and contravariance in generics](Covariance%20and%20contravariance%20in%20generics.md)
 - Assignment can be done using [Delegate Operator](Delegate%20Operator.md) or [Lambda Expressions](Lambda%20Expressions.md)
 - Lambda expressions are a more concise way of writing inline code blocks.
 Lambda expressions (in certain contexts) are compiled to delegate types.
 For more information about lambda expressions, see [Lambda Expressions](Lambda%20Expressions.md)